New to coding? Get a brief overiew of what is is.

 Where to start

-where to start learning to code First of all, work out what you want to do.
+First of all, work out what you want to do.
 Do you want to build a website?
 Got an idea for an iPhone app?
 Just want to write programs to get your computer to do stuff just for the hell of it?
 What you want to achieve will greatly determine where you should start.
 But if you’re not sure then learning the basics of web development is always a great place to start.

 Why?

 Well, it’s probably got one of the easiest learning curves and you can see what you’re doing appear in your web browser every time you refresh your page.
 With web development you’ll learn how to create user interfaces with web pages using HTML and CSS and then be able to apply the JavaScript language to this to make them interactive and functional.
-You can then move on to more advanced topics by using a high-level programming such as PHP or JavaScript to create more complex applications (like adding user accounts, login pages and searching). web development languages Also, web development with HTML/CSS and JavaScript is also quite forgiving – if you make a mistake with something the rest of your web page will still show and you will see something.
+You can then move on to more advanced topics by using a high-level programming such as PHP or JavaScript to create more complex applications (like adding user accounts, login pages and searching).
+Also, web development with HTML/CSS and JavaScript is also quite forgiving – if you make a mistake with something the rest of your web page will still show and you will see something.
 This is contrast to a low-level language like C++ which won’t allow even a small mistake in your code.
 There are also so many more languages and projects you can get involved in if you understand the fundamentals of web development.
 Finally, with web development there are tons of resources available to get started.
 You can download a special text editor such as Atom to help you write your code but you can just use any standard text editing software like Notepad or TextMate to write your programs.
 Other than that all you need is a web browser to view your pages.
 I have created a beginner’s guide to HTML for you to get started with web development so be sure to check that out if you want to get started

 That’s it